 They use social media to reach youth, something they were praised for by the International Association of Chiefs of Police back in 2012.
 For Durham, it’s all part of community policing.
 Officers use social media apps like Nextdoor to talk directly to residents, and broadcast notices over Facebook and Twitter.
 They used the latter app as a primary point of contact during the neo-Confederate rally last September.

 Neighbors initially praised the response, but recoiled a little from sticker shock when the roughly $570,000 price tag was revealed.
 Durham stands by the cost as necessary.

 “It was worth every dime spent,” he said, identifying the event as uniquely challenging to plan for.

 The problem was the unknown.
 “Right after Charlottesville, we knew that the next event was going to be here,” he said, but police had no idea who or how many.
 “Nobody applied for a permit.
 We were in conversations with these folks, trying to [figure out the scope].”

-The conversation leads him back to his time in D.C., where he worked for most of his career, including eight years as an assistant chief for the Metropolitan Police Department.
+The conversation leads him back to his time in D.C., where he spent most of his career, including eight years as an assistant chief in the Metropolitan Police Department.
 “Every day there was a protest, [from] one person standing in front of the White House with a sign to hundreds of thousands,” he said.

 One of the key lessons he took from videos was that banning armor, helmets, melee weapons, and pepper spray could reduce injuries.
 It was a move that led to some criticism from activists, especially at the pre-rally public safety meeting, where neighbors and residents asked how they could defend themselves.
 “My response was, ‘it’s our job to defend you’,” he said, recalling the debate.